cydriclopez/pgsql-parse-json/README.md

 #### 6.1.
 Go server app in 4 packages

 The Go server-side code is simple.
 We have refactored the previous tutorial's Go code into [4 packages](https://github.com/cydriclopez/pgsql-parse-json/tree/main/src/server).
+We have done just a few refactors: 1.)
+We added the ***common*** package, and 2.) altered the method ***saveJsonData()*** in package ***treedata***.
+We have mostly inherited from the Go code in the previous tutorial [Go POST JSON passthru controller](https://github.com/cydriclopez/go-post-json-passthru/tree/main/src/server).

 | # | package   | file | purpose |
 | --- | ----------- | --- | ----------- |